 CVE-2026-40851

-A local confusion attack vulnerability in the cfgparser component allows for potential code execution via a malicious file on a USB stick.
+A local input validation vulnerability in the cfgparser component allows a local attacker to achieve code execution via a maliciously crafted file on a USB device.

 Executive summary